Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Adults: What to Know

 What are the causes?

-A URI is caused by a virus.
-You may catch a virus by:
+A URI is caused by a germ called a virus.
+You can get a virus by:

 Breathing in droplets from an infected person's cough or sneeze.

-Touching something that has been exposed to the virus (is contaminated) and then touching your mouth, nose, or eyes.
+Touching something that has the virus on it and then touching your mouth, nose, or eyes.

 What increases the risk?